laravel/docs/helpers.md

 <a name="method-str-start"></a>
 #### `str_start()` {#collection-method}

-The `str_start` function adds a single instance of the given value to a string if it does not already start with it:
+The `str_start` function adds a single instance of the given value to a string if it does not already start with the value:

     $adjusted = str_start('this/string', '/');